sbeam-dev/SbeamRSS/README.md

 + The Scrollbar in reading page can't be updated instantly.
 It's a workaround to avoid severe performance issue.
 + If you have other suggestions, feel free to open an issue!

-## Some technical detail
+## Building

-We use the latest stable branch of flutter(1.17).
+We use the latest stable branch of flutter(1.22).
 The used pub packages can be found in `pubspecs.yaml`.
 Pull requests are welcomed.